-Leg of lamb and roast ham aside, Easter dishes are kind of all over the map.
-Spring vegetables, like beets, asparagus, and spring peas, will likely appear in some form.
-As will carrots, thanks to the Easter bunny theme.
-You can count on a sort of special-occasion carb, like big, fat yeast rolls or flaky biscuits.
-The constant gracing every holiday spread, though, is a show-stopping Easter cake.
+Leg of lamb and roast ham aside, Easter dishes run the gamut.
+Spring vegetables, like beets, asparagus, spring peas, and new carrots will likely appear in some form.
+You can count on a sort of special-occasion starch, like big, fat yeast rolls or flaky biscuits.
+The constant gracing of every holiday spread, though, is the show-stopping Easter desserts.

-Layered, iced, or frosted, Easter cakes highlight bright pastels and seasonal berries and citrus.
+Layered, iced, or frosted, Easter desserts highlight bright pastels, earthy flavors, natural aromas, and seasonal berries and citrus.
 They give a sweet finish to the feast, and leftovers (plus coffee) guarantee a better way to greet Monday morning.
-We dove into our recipe archives and found a few favorites to embellish your Easter table.
+We dove into our recipe archives and found a few favorite Easter desserts to embellish your spring feast.

 Welcome strawberry season with this step-by-step guide to crafting the perfect (we mean it) strawberry cake.
-This recipe from Sugar Bakeshop, in Charleston, pairs a strawberry filling with strawberry buttercream (as well as fresh strawberries on top).
+This recipe, from Sugar Bakeshop in Charleston, pairs a strawberry filling with strawberry buttercream and fresh strawberries on top for good measure.

-Polenta adds a playful texture and savory edge to this bright lemon cake, which is topped with a lemon-forward caramel sauce.
-This recipe works well prepared in a muffin tin, making it ideal for individual-sized desserts or easy sharing.
+Polenta adds a playful texture and savory edge to this bright lemon cake, that gets drizzled in a lemony caramel sauce.
+You can portion the batter into a prepared muffin tin for individual-sized desserts.

 Baking enthusiasts, this one’s for you.
-Complete with three to four cake layers, a homemade berry filling, and mascarpone cream cheese frosting, this Easter cake is one worth a whole day in the kitchen.
+Complete with three to four cake layers, a homemade berry filling, and mascarpone-cream cheese frosting, this Easter dessert is one worth a whole day in the kitchen.
 Don’t rush this one—the cake and utensils should be as cool as possible to avoid melting the butter in the frosting.

 Spring berries get their moment in this beautifully simple springtime tart.
 The vanilla pastry cream and elegant berry-pistachio topping keep this dessert light, making it an ideal sweet finish to the feast.